JinLunLiang/JinLun-Project/RMARKDOWN-LATEST.md

 ![](RMARKDOWN-LATEST_files/figure-gfm/project%201-1.png)<!-- -->

-## Conclusion:
+## Conclusion

+1.**Weekly Sales**

-1.**Weekly Sales** -There is a weak negative correlation between Weekly_Sales and Unemployment (-0.11), CPI (-0.07) and Temperature (-0.06).
-These negative values suggest that as unemployment, CPI or temperature increases, weekly sales may slightly decrease, though the correlation is very weak. -Weekly Sales show a very weak, almost negligible, positive correlation with Fuel Price(0.01)
+-There is a weak negative correlation between Weekly_Sales and Unemployment (-0.11), CPI (-0.07) and Temperature (-0.06).
+These negative values suggest that as unemployment, CPI or temperature increases, weekly sales may slightly decrease, though the correlation is very weak.

+-Weekly Sales show a very weak, almost negligible, positive correlation with Fuel Price(0.01)

+2.**Temperature**

-2.**Temperature** -Temperature has a weak positive correlation with CPI (0.18) and Fuel_Price (0.14), indicating that temperature might slightly rise with the consumer price index and fuel price.
+-Temperature has a weak positive correlation with CPI (0.18) and Fuel_Price (0.14), indicating that temperature might slightly rise with the consumer price index and fuel price.

+3.**Fuel Price**

-3.**Fuel Price** -Fuel_Price has a weak negative correlation with CPI (-0.17), meaning that as fuel prices increase, there may be a slight decrease in the CPI, though this relationship is weak.
+-Fuel_Price has a weak negative correlation with CPI (-0.17), meaning that as fuel prices increase, there may be a slight decrease in the CPI, though this relationship is weak.

+4.**CPI**

-4.**CPI** -Moderate negative correlation with Unemployment (-0.3), which shows a slight tendency for unemployment to rise as CPI decreases, though this is still a weak relationship.
+-Moderate negative correlation with Unemployment (-0.3), which shows a slight tendency for unemployment to rise as CPI decreases, though this is still a weak relationship.

+5.**Unemployment**

-5.**Unemployment** -Moderate negative correlation with CPI (-0.3), indicating that when unemployment is high, CPI tends to be lower, which could reflect general economic trends.\*\*
+-Moderate negative correlation with CPI (-0.3), indicating that when unemployment is high, CPI tends to be lower, which could reflect general economic trends.\*\*